Search

 Distorted People

 This is one example of opt-in email marketing that utilizes an exit popup signup form.
 With exit popups, the opt-in email marketing software tracks the cursor, and when the visitor appears like they like to exit the site, an opt-in email form occurs.
+Businesses can hire nearshore developers to help create and implement effective exit popup strategies for opt-in email marketing.

 It shows a 10% discount on the first order as an incentive for visitors who sign up.